Why Make This Game?

 Aesthetics Design

-The game's aesthetics had to build on the intention I had for this game, but it also had to fit my goal of scope and actually being meaningful to the message I want to convey.
-I knew that the aesthetics had to be minimal, but I still needed room for the stylization that could help convey meaning.
+The game's aesthetics were built on the intention I had for this game, but they also had to fit my goals of scope and be meaningful to the message I want to convey.
+I knew that the aesthetics had to be minimal, but I still needed room for the crucial stylization to help convey meaning.

-My original concepting for the visuals of this game was low poly 3D models with stylized texturing.
-After initial testing of this original visual style, I quickly realized it was going to add too much to the scope, and it also was not feeling like it belonged to this game.
-I quickly pivoted under the pretenses mentioned earlier of scope and minimizing that which wasn't meaningful.
-I needed something that was going to communicate my intention, but also was going to be doable in scope of the project.
+My original visual concept was low poly 3D models with stylized texturing.
+After initial testing of this original visual style, I quickly realized it was going to add too much to the scope, and didn't feel like it belonged to this game.
+I needed something that was going to communicate my intention and still be completed within the scope I set.

 The visual style was changed to use Godot's realistic lighting features while utilizing a dither post-process shader, inspired by Antti Tiihonen.
 The dither shader adds to the eeriness of the game, but it also lets me control colors through a limited palette.
-This also lets me get away with more minimal texturing on models.
-All textured models in the game are either done through emissive textures or noise textures in the normal channel of the models.
-This, coupled with the post-process shader makes the environment feel a lot less flat, even though all 3D models have simple flat colors for their albedo.
+The final palette I used in the game creates two distinctly unwelcoming environments in the test chamber.
+The half of the test chamber the player resides in becomes bright and sickly; the texturing of the surfaces makes the player feel uneasy whichever way they look.
+The half of the test chamber where the 3D puzzles are solved turns into a dark, uninviting space that glows with an evil intent.